 - Only index Cooking ahead if the dish can be: (1) entirely cooked ahead, such as soups, stews, cheesecakes, trifles; (2) assembled ahead and baked before serving, such as stratas, frittatas; or (3) substantially prepared ahead in its component parts, then assembled, baked, or reheated before serving.

-- or specified by the author/cookbook. the category Seasonal, which applies only to Books in the EYB Library; instead, index the specific season -- Winter, Spring, Summer, Fall/autumn -- if one is mentioned/implied in the recipe title
+- Do not index the category Seasonal, which applies only to Books in the EYB Library; instead, index the specific season -- Winter, Spring, Summer, Fall/autumn -- if one is mentioned/implied in the recipe title or specified by the author/cookbook.

 NOTE: If substantial advance preparation (such as marinating) must be done in advance, include a warning that advance prep is needed in an EYB Comment -- e.g. "Beef must marinate for 4 hours or overnight." -- instead of indexing Cooking ahead.